United Australia Party

-The United Australia Party (UAP) was an Australian political party that was founded in 1931 and dissolved in 1945.
-The party won four federal elections in that time, usually governing in coalition with the Country Party.
+The United Australia Party (UAP) was an Australian political party which was founded in 1931 and dissolved in 1945.
+It won four federal elections in that time, usually governing in coalition with the Country Party.
 It provided two prime ministers: Joseph Lyons (1932–1939) and Robert Menzies (1939–1941).

 The UAP was created in the aftermath of the 1931 split in the Australian Labor Party.
-Six fiscally conservative Labor MPs left the party to protest the Scullin Government's financial policies during the Great Depression.
+Six fiscally conservative Labor MPs left the party to protest the Scullin government's financial policies during the Great Depression.
 Led by Joseph Lyons, a former Premier of Tasmania, the defectors initially sat as independents, but then agreed to merge with the Nationalist Party and form a united opposition.
 Lyons was chosen as the new party's leader due to his popularity among the general public, with former Nationalist leader John Latham becoming his deputy.
 He led the UAP to a landslide victory at the 1931 federal election, where the party secured an outright majority in the House of Representatives and was able to form government in its own right.

 After the 1934 election, the UAP entered into a coalition with the Country Party; it retained government at the 1937 election.
 After Lyons' death in April 1939, the UAP elected Robert Menzies as its new leader.
 This resulted in the Country Party leaving the coalition, but a new coalition agreement was reached in March 1940.
 The 1940 election resulted in a hung parliament and the formation of a minority government with support from two independents.
 In August 1941, Menzies was forced to resign as prime minister in favour of Arthur Fadden, the Country Party leader; he in turn survived only 40 days before losing a confidence motion and making way for a Labor government under John Curtin.
 Fadden continued on as Leader of the Opposition, with Billy Hughes replacing Menzies as UAP leader.
 Hughes resigned after the 1943 election, and Menzies subsequently returned as UAP leader and Leader of the Opposition.
 The UAP ceased to exist as a parliamentary party in February 1945, when its members joined the new Liberal Party of Australia.
-The contemporary United Australia Party (2013) has no connection or relationship with the former party.
+The modern United Australia Party has no connection or relationship with the former party.